JonathanBerkeley/RicochetKills/README.md

 Using phaser javascript library
 (https://phaser.io)

-To play the game, you need to locally host it.
+To play the game, you need to locally host the root file.

 Help menu in game explains the gameplay.